thycotic/ssm-docs/using/index.md

 # Using the Application

-The application will display the Secrets in a UI similar to the Basic dashboard in Secret Server.
-Clicking on a Secret will expand it and show the Secret information.
-You will be able to edit and open the Secret in browser.
-Clicking Edit allows you start editing the contents of the Secret.

-The mobile app can be used to authenticate to a Secret Server instance (on-prem or cloud) and access secrets.
-The app has the ability to run the following actions for both Secrets and Folders:
+Through the Secret Server Mobile application, users can authenticate to a Secret Server instance and access secrets using built-in password management features.
+The mobile application displays secrets in an interface similar to the Secret Server interface.

-* View, add, edit, delete
-* Search based on:
-  * Name
-* Favorite
-  * Users have access to their Favorites list as a separate tab and can favorite or un-favorite secrets, which is then synchronized between the mobile device and Secret Server and vice versa.
-* Recent
-  * Shows the user's 15 most recently accessed secrets.

-Users access and use their secrets via mobile device, using the built-in password management features.
-When Users are logged in with their own account, users can navigate the Secret Server folder structure to access any of their Secrets.
-The applications allows users to automatically fill credentials from Secrets into other mobile apps or Web browser sites on the mobile device.
-For this to work correctly, the application needs to be registered with the device's autofill service.
+Users can navigate in the mobile application to view secrets and secret folders.
+They can also add and delete secrets, as well as click on a secret to examine and edit it.

-The application allows users to launch a web session from a Secret on the mobile device and have the credentials auto-populate in the mobile devices default browser.
+By registering Secret Server Mobile with a mobile device's autofill service, users can launch a web session from a secret on the mobile device and automatically populate login credentials on specified web sites.

 ## Navigating the Application

 ### Home Page

-The Home page lets users browse existing Secrets and add new Secrets.
+The Home screen offers several options enabling users to view secrets.
+The Search feature (magnifying glass icon) enables users to search for secrets by name.
+Four tabs on the Home page enable users to view four different subsets of secrets:

+* **All**: all secrets the user has view access to

+* **Favorites**: secrets the user has designated as "Favorite"

+* **Recent**: the 15 secrets most recently used by the user

+* **Shared**: secrets shared between the user and other users

 ![home](images/main.png "Home page")